Notary public: England and Wales

-Scrivener notaries get their name from the Scriveners' Company.
+Scrivener notaries get their name from the Worshipful Company of Scriveners.
 Until 1999, when they lost this monopoly, they were the only notaries permitted to practise in the City of London.
 They used not to have to first qualify as solicitors, but they had knowledge of foreign laws and languages.

 Currently to qualify as a notary public in England and Wales it is necessary to have earned a law degree or qualified as a solicitor or barrister in the past five years, and then to take a two-year distance-learning course styled the Postgraduate Diploma in Notarial Practice.
 At the same time, any applicant must also gain practical experience.
-The few who go on to become scrivener notaries require further study of two foreign languages and foreign law and a two-year mentorship under an active Scrivener notary.
+The few who go on to become scrivener notaries require further study of two foreign languages and foreign law and a two-year mentorship under an active scrivener notary.

 The other notaries in England are either ecclesiastical notaries whose functions are limited to the affairs of the Church of England or other qualified persons who are not trained as solicitors or barristers but satisfy the Master of the Faculties of the Archbishop of Canterbury that they possess an adequate understanding of the law.
 Both the latter two categories are required to pass examinations set by the Master of Faculties.

 The regulation of notaries was modernised by section 57 of the Courts and Legal Services Act 1990.